The Outside of Your Eyes

 Description:

-Your eyelid is a very thin fold of skin, with a row of eyelashes.
-It is supported by a strong tarsal plate (which gives your eyelids their shape).
-The eyelid also has a layer of muscle that controls the opening and closing.
+Your eyelid is a very thin fold of skin, adorned with a row of eyelashes.
+It is structurally supported by a robust tarsal plate, which gives your eyelids their definite shape.
+The eyelid also includes a layer of muscle responsible for the opening and closing of the eye.

 Function:

-The eyelids play an important part in protecting your eyes.
-The strong reflex of your eyelids helps protect against any foreign bodies, such as dust, entering your eyes.
+The eyelids play a crucial role in protecting your eyes.
+The strong reflex action of your eyelids helps prevent foreign substances, such as dust and debris, from entering your eyes.
+Additionally, regular blinking spreads tears across the surface of your eyes, keeping them moist and ensuring clear, comfortable vision.

 Sclera